GENIVI/rvi_core/doc/rvi_security.md

    Server tries to match public key in stolen, root signed certificate against the root signed public key in the authenticate, and fails.<br>
    Server disconnects.

+### Thwarting self-provisioning process - Replay TBD.

+The provisioning server, having matched the side band address (MSISDN) against an internal database of devices and their access rights, will create a specific certificate only for that device.

+Given that the side band network has not been compromised, I can't see how a MITM / replay attack can give a remote remote attacker the ability to gain access of the root-signed public device key and/or use a certificate.

+The token is sent as side band data to the correct device.

+The device presents token and public key when it invokes the server's request_provisioning service, proving that it has received the token.

+The server signs the public key, proven to be received from the correct device, and invoke the device's key_provision service to store it.
+The request is signed by the private root key, proving to the server is not spoofed.

+## KEY LIFECYCLE MANAGEMENT
+TBD